tqtezos/stablecoin/docs/specification.md

 - The operation must follow permission policies described above.

-- Sender must be minter and must have a sufficient amount of funds to be destroyed and also be in global minter list.
+- Sender must be a minter and must have a sufficient amount of funds to be destroyed.

 - A minter can only burn tokens which it owns.